Pylons/pyramid/docs/narr/configuration.rst

    requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application creation.

-The majority of the logic in any web application is completely application-specific.
-For example, the body of a web page served by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
-These applications obviously might not service the same set of customers.
-However, both the ledger-serving and song-serving applications can be written using :mod:`repoze.bfg`, because :mod:`repoze.bfg` is a very general *framework* which can be used to create all kinds of web applications.
 As a framework, the primary job of :mod:`repoze.bfg` is to make it easier for a developer to create an arbitrary web application.

-From the perspective of its authors, each deployment of an application written using :mod:`repoze.bfg` implies a specific *configuration* of the framework itself.
-For example, a song-serving application might plug code into the framework that manages songs, while the ledger- serving application might plug code that manages accounting information.
-:mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific deployment as "configuration".
+From the perspective of the authors of :mod:`repoze.bfg`, each deployment of an application written using :mod:`repoze.bfg` implies a specific *configuration* of the framework itself.
+For example, a song-serving application might plug code into the framework that manages songs, while the ledger- serving application might plug code that manages accounting information.  :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific deployment as "configuration".

 Many people think of "configuration" as coarse knobs that inform the high-level operation of a specific application deployment; for